DIDSR/Spectral-SAXS-Analysis-Tools/README.md

 | Bin Width           | keV   | The size of the steps between energy values    |
 | Energy Window Width | keV   | The size of the sub-ranges you wish to analyze |

+#### Output:
+-Plots of the individual spectra
+-A single plot of the background subtracted spectrum -A plot of the angles corresponding to each detector pixel -A heatmap of the background subtracted detector data across the whole energy range -Heatmaps of the background subtrated detector data in each energy window -A 3D plot of the background subtracted spectra in each energy window

 ### 2D scanning analysis to generate spatially resolved scattering map
 Users can map the relative intensity of scattering signals across multiple data set from 2D scanning sSAXS experiments to generate a planar image.
 | Parameter        | Units           | Description                                                                                                          |